 How to Become a Counselor in Utah

 As in some other states, counselors in Utah who have completed their licensure are known as licensed clinical mental health counselors (LCMHCs).
-Utah counselors who are still in the supervision portion of the licensure process are referred to as associate clinical mental health counselors (ACMHCs), and those who have yet to finish their coursework requirements may be called ACMHC externs.
+Utah counselors who are still in the supervision portion of the licensure process are referred to as associate clinical mental health counselors (ACMHCs), and those who have not yet completed their coursework requirements may be called ACMHC externs.

 The state’s premier professional organization for LCMHCs is the Utah Mental Health Counselors Association, a local member of the American Mental Health Counselors Association whose mission is “to enhance the profession of mental health counseling through licensing, advocacy, education, and professional development in the state of Utah.”
 Licensure for Utah LCMHCs is managed by the state Division of Occupational and Professional Licensing, a division of the Utah Department of Commerce.